 With its highly nimble and constantly adapting curriculum and the unrelenting emphasis on the “real-world” applicability of all the course material, Rutgers EMBA is the logical platform to allow doctors to adapt and to thrive in their rapidly changing world.

-I still remember the words of Prof. Lewis Kerman in our first WIR: "Be kind to each other, be supportive and exhibit the class camaraderie."
-I want to share with you a life changing story for me and my family and exemplary selfless act of one of my classmate, Dr. Dolly Abraham, REMBA 2016
+I still remember the words of Prof. Lewis Kerman: "Be kind to each other, be supportive and exhibit the class camaraderie."
+I want to share with you a life changing story for me and my family and exemplary selfless act of one of my classmate, Dr. Dolly Abraham, REMBA 2016.